…

 Change permissions in symbolic mode by using the chmod command.

-who specifies whose permissions are to be changed, operator specifies the operation to be performed, and permission specifies what permissions are to be changed. |
+permission | Permission specifies what permissions are to be changed. |

-Specifies the file or directory. |
+filename | Specifies the file or directory. |

 Verify that the permissions of the file have changed.